mayunlong89/iBSTools/README.md

 --
 ###Install
-&emsp;&emsp;iBSTools can be used directly after decompressing.
+iBSTools can be used directly after decompressing.
 ```
 unzip iBSTools-master.zip
 ```